 Become a Member of Council

-If you are considering running in a municipal election, we recommend that you start by reading the pdf Candidate Information Guide (356 KB) to learn general information, key dates, and more.
+If you are considering running in the municipal election, we recommend that you start by reading the pdf Candidate’s Guide to Municipal and School Board Elections (466 KB) to learn general information, key dates, and more.

 Who can run in a municipal election?